degide/linear_regression_model/README.md

 ## Mission & Problem.

-Our mission is to bridge the technology education gap in Rwanda by delivering innovative educational programs.
+My mission is to bridge the technology education gap in Rwanda by delivering innovative educational programs.
 The lack of access to quality tech education limits students' opportunities.
-We address this through targeted training and predictive tools for teachers and students.
+I plan address this through targeted training and predictive tools for teachers and students.
 This enhances teaching quality and student quality and outcomes in Technology.

 ## Documentation